Seeing Green: The Importance of Nature for Our Health

 Keeping even a plant or two within view of a workspace has been shown to reduce the amount of sick leave workers take.

 What is forest bathing, and how does it work?
 Do plants really help people?
 Can nature make us happy?
-Learn about all this and more in this article about the connection between nature and mental health benefits.
+Learn about all this and more in this article about the connection between nature and mental health benefits, including the importance of nature and how it supports overall nature health.

 As Western society has developed, we have retreated from the Great Outdoors, placing greater importance on technological pursuits and human creations.
 Mounting scientific evidence reveals that by pushing ourselves away from nature, we not only have distanced ourselves from crisis-level environmental problems, but we’ve also begun to lose contact with a vital mental-health tool.
-By denying ourselves time in green space, we risk rejecting an essential part of our heritage — a truth that, ironically, we are now able to see more clearly because of advances in medical technology.
+By denying ourselves time in green space, we risk rejecting an essential part of our heritage — a truth that highlights the importance of nature and how deeply it influences our well-being, even if we are only now beginning to understand it more clearly because of advances in medical technology.

 The Science of Green Space